cabo/sdf-mapping/draft-bormann-asdf-sdf-mapping.md

 SDF model, it may be necessary to trace the provenance of the information that flowed into it, e.g., in the info block.
-For this purpose, a new quality called `augmentationLog` is introduced that contains an array of URIs pointing to the mapping files that been used to augment the original SDF file (which can also be indicated via the `originalSdfModel` quality).
+For this purpose, a new quality called `augmentationLog` is introduced that contains an array of URIs pointing to the mapping files that have been used to augment the original SDF file (which can also be indicated via the `originalSdfModel` quality).
 These additional qualities allow for reproducing the augmentation process.